 Today with the latest technology, you can go for the inkjet printer, the images are also sharp and clear.
 For example, in the Canon brochure, Canon ImagePro printers claim the printing colour will last to 200 years if stored properly and can print on 300gm paper.

-I recommend you only use the original ink cartridges and not those "OEM" or imitation you can buy from e-commerce sites.
+I recommend you only use the original ink cartridges and not those "OEM" or imitations you can buy from e-commerce sites.
 It will spoil your printer and void the warranty.

 If you are hoping to store your flashcards in long run, the original ink lasts longer whereas the OEM will fade.

 Should you laminate your DIY Shichida flashcards?

 There are 2 different types of lamination materials.
 Either gloss or matt finished.
 Both are the same price.